wxnudt/vec2vec/README.md

 ### Miscellaneous

-Please send any questions you might have about the code and/or the algorithm to xiangwangcn@163.com.
+Please send any questions you might have about the code and/or the algorithm to xiangwangcn@nudt.edu.cn.